LEADING THE CHARGE FOR

 THIS ISN'T THE END: CREATING A DIALOGUE

-AROUND FINDING SUCCESS WITH CHRONIC ILLNESS
+AROUND FINDING PERSONAL AND PROFESSIONAL SUCCESS AFTER CHRONIC ILLNESS DIAGNOSIS

 Based on how I was feeling at the time, I questioned how I – one of the most ambitious and capable people I knew – could survive this.